kalamuna/kalagrunt/README.md

 # kalasass
-Quick Grunt SaSS Setup for Kalatheme Subthemes
+Quick Node SaSS Setup w/ Grunt for Kalatheme Subthemes

 ## Setup:
 Add this to your .gitignore in the subtheme: